chuayhhh/SC1015-Mini-Project/README.md

 3. Can we build a reliable predictive model for loan default risk?

 ### Relevance:
 Credit risk analysis is critical for financial institutions to minimize losses and improve lending strategies.
-By understanding customer behaviors and risk factors, in
+Our team identified the problem of predicting loan default risks using a real-world credit dataset (credit_train.csv).
+The primary goal is to determine whether a borrower will fully repay their loan or default, using various financial, personal, and credit-related features.
+We chose this problem due to its real-world relevance in banking, risk assessment, and lending institutions.

 ## 2. Data Preparation and Cleaning